alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

         // completion handler with the synchronized AuthSession completion(authSession, nil)
     })
+}
 ```

 </div>

 We're ONE STEP away from securely integrating EZClientAuth into an application.

+All that remains is a strategy for:

+A) protecting the internals of EZClientAuth from being directly accessed by the client

+and

-All that remains is a strategy for A) protecting the internals of EZClientAuth from being directly accessed by the client, and B) ensuring that only a single instance of `AuthManager` exists in the application.
+B) ensuring that only a single instance of `AuthManager` exists in the application.

 <h3>Managing a Singleton AuthManager</h3>